xhyrom/discord-datamining/data/articles/normal/articles/14042410493847/content.md

 <p><strong><span style="color: #2e3338;" data-darkreader-inline-color="">Q: What GIFs and Stickers can be used in Jamspace Whiteboard?</span></strong></p>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">A: Jamspace Whiteboard has a built-in GIF &amp; Sticker library that you can search from inside the Activity.</span></p>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">To provide an enjoyable experience for the widest range of Discord users, we may use certain content filters so some GIFs &amp; Stickers may not appear in the search results. </span>Your “favorite” GIFs and Stickers from Discord will not populate in Jamspace Whiteboard.</p>
+<p><strong>Q: Why is my image failing to upload?</strong> <br>A: There are many reasons why an image upload might fail, such as incorrect file type or we've detected a possible <a href="https://discord.com/guidelines" target="_blank" rel="noopener noreferrer">Community Guidelines</a> violation.
+If you are experiencing an unexpected problem please report a bug to us.</p>
 <p><strong><span style="color: #2e3338;" data-darkreader-inline-color="">Q: How can I see who placed an object in Jamspace Whiteboard?</span></strong></p>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">A: Desktop: Press on any object to open a menu, you will see options to edit the selection, and the username and avatar of who placed it.</span></p>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">Mobile: Tap any object to open a menu, you will see options to edit the selection, and the username and avatar of who placed it.</span></p>
 <p><strong><span style="color: #2e3338;" data-darkreader-inline-color="">Q: How do I report abusive content from Jamspace Whiteboard?</span></strong></p>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">A: I</span>f you encounter a violation of our <a href="https://discord.com/terms" target="_blank" rel="noopener noreferrer">Terms of Service</a> or <a href="https://discord.com/guidelines" target="_blank" rel="noopener noreferrer">Community Guidelines</a> inside of Jamspace Whiteboard we ask that you report this behavior to us.</p>
 <h4 id="h_01HCZA8HABYAFZ3ZJNBFP7W2NS">If the violation happened within a server (rather than DM or group chat), you can also reach out to the server’s moderators, who may be able to respond immediately and help resolve your concerns. </h4>
-<p>To report an object (text, drawing, sticky note, sticker, or GIF) on the Jamspace Whiteboard:</p>
+<p>To report an object (image, text, drawing, sticky note, sticker, or GIF) on the Jamspace Whiteboard:</p>
 <ol>
     <li>Select on the object or multiple objects in violation (multi-select is only available on desktop.)</li>
-    <li>Press on the “...” button on the toolbar menu at the bottom</li>
+    <li>Press on the “<strong>...</strong>” button on the toolbar menu at the bottom</li>
     <li>Select <strong>Report</strong> and fill out the report with the reasons for reporting the object.</li>
     <li>Optional: You can check the checkbox to hide that object from your personal view of the board – it will continue to show for all others that have not reported and chosen to hide it.</li>
 </ol>